100% Satisfaction Guarantee on all Products Sold!

 A well-behaved Service dog is unobtrusive, realizes that you are in control, and as a team you do not pose a public threat.

 The Americans with Disabilities Act enables people with physical and psychological needs the relief they require through the use of Service Dogs by assisting them with their daily activities.
-A well-behaved Service dog is unobtrusive, realizes that you are in control, and as a team you do not pose a public threat.
 Any dog that displays bad behavior, acts aggressively (growling, biting, showing teeth) may not be considered and will not qualify as a Service Dog.
-Even a well trained Service Dog is
+Keep in mind that even a well trained Service Dog is not perfect and muzzling is an option.

 Commands may be administered to your Service Dog using verbal orders, hand signals or a combination of the two.